Steamopollys/Steamodded/example_mods/Mods/EditionExamples/README.md

-# Ionized
+# Introduction
-A Balatro example mod for adding a custom Edition in Steamodded.
+A Balatro example mod for adding a custom Editions in Steamodded.

 Feel free to copy and use this for any of projects!